 Other Effects of Overexposure.
-Possible damage to retinal ganglion cells and central nervous system.
+Damage to retinal ganglion cells and central nervous system may occur.

 Medical Conditions Aggravated by Overexposure.
-The toxicology and the physical and chemical properties of this product suggest that overexposure is unlikely to aggravate existing medical conditions.
+The toxicology and the physical and chemical properties of this mixture suggest that overexposure is unlikely to aggravate existing medical conditions.

-CARCINOGENICITY: None of the components of this mixture is listed by NTP, OSHA, or IARC.
+CARCINOGENICITY: Neither component of this mixture is listed by NTP, OSHA, or IARC.